edorian/phpunit-composer-try/README.md

  - Maybe add post install script that links the phpunit-wrapper script into the project root
  - Gather more feedback
+ - Currently the script outputs `#!/usr/bin/php` when run.
+Not a "Problem" but ugly

 #Usage